-More than the understandable experience and new found skills they all learned by making Wade, directors want to pass the torch to other filmmakers, writers and artists to talk about environmental climate change.
+More than the understandable experience and newfound skills they all learned by making Wade, directors want to pass the torch to other filmmakers, writers and artists to talk about environmental climate change.
 "It's become more important than ever to work it onto our storytelling and engage with what our lives and societies look like post-global warming.
-It needs to find a space in festival programmes around the world, and generally to be given more importance in our discourse and daily habits".
+It needs to find a space in festival programs around the world, and generally to be given more importance in our discourse and daily habits".
 Can't agree more.

 Film Review (Vassilis Kroustallis):

-The water as the primordial element is that which sustains and devours everything is omnipresent in this energizing and gripping environmental thriller Wade by Upamanyu Bhattacharyya & Kalp Sanghvi.
+The water as the primordial element that sustains and devours everything is omnipresent in this energizing and gripping environmental thriller Wade by Upamanyu Bhattacharyya & Kalp Sanghvi.
 Kolkata is another silent hero in the fight for survival unfolding among Bengal tigers, with humans both victims and observers.
 The washed-out color palette of the film somehow enhances (instead of diminishing) intensity.
 The abandoned cityscape and humans mix together in inertia, whereas tigers here undertake the role of the agent.
-Yet, it would be simplistic to describe Wade as exclusively a case of post-climate change struggle for survival.
+Yet, it would be simplistic to describe Wade as exclusively a case of a post-climate change struggle for survival.
 Its narrative works like a calculated ebb and flow of abandoned hopes to be thrown away and again resurrected.
-While its subject-matter invites despair (and the sound design carefully augments it), the individual fates of its members are both uncertain and perhaps even hopeful; this delicate contradiction in the film is depicted by the blind child in a raft made of plastic; whatever does not kill you, it can be of help to you, as long as you cannot see the underlying ugliness.
+While its subject matter invites despair (and the sound design carefully augments it), the individual fates of its members are both uncertain and perhaps even hopeful; this delicate contradiction in the film is depicted by the blind child in a raft made of plastic; whatever does not kill you, it can be of help to you, as long as you cannot see the underlying ugliness.
 A film that utilizes its themes in a resourceful way.

-Written and directed by: Upamanyu Bhattacharyya & Kalp Sanghvi | Key Animation : Anwaar Alam, Gaurav Wakankar, Shaheen Sheriff, Nikunj Patel, Upamanyu Bhattacharyya, Kalp Sanghvi | Music and Sound Design: Troy Vasanth Associate Producers: Arya A Menon, Prateek Sethi, Paolo Polesello
+Written and directed by: Upamanyu Bhattacharyya & Kalp Sanghvi | Key Animation: Anwaar Alam, Gaurav Wakankar, Shaheen Sheriff, Nikunj Patel, Upamanyu Bhattacharyya, Kalp Sanghvi | Music and Sound Design: Troy Vasanth Associate Producers: Arya A Menon, Prateek Sethi, Paolo Polesello